swiftlang/swift/docs/SIL.rst

 same case is guaranteed to result in a fully-initialized enum value of that case being stored.
 Loading from the ``enum_data_addr`` of an initialized enum value or injecting a mismatched case tag is undefined behavior.

+The address is invalidated as soon as the operand enum is fully initialized by an ``inject_enum_addr``.

 inject_enum_addr
 `````````````````